Posted in Criminal Defense on November 21, 2018

 It is possible to defend against domestic violence charges in Arizona.
 A strong defense starts with the defendant not saying or doing anything incriminating.
 Don’t talk to police officers until you have an attorney present.
 Don’t try to talk your way out of the arrest; the more you say, the more evidence the police may have against you.
 The police could take things you say as an admission of guilt, and probable cause to file charges against you.
 Instead, try to remain calm and wait for your phone call.
 Use it to contact an attorney for immediate assistance with your case.

 Once you hire a lawyer, he or she will work with you to come up with an appropriate defense strategy based on your case.
 Possible defenses could include lack of evidence, uncooperative witness (the alleged victim taking back his/her allegations), or wrong defendant.
 An attorney will help you understand the most sensible defense route according to the details of your situation.
 Defense against a charge as serious as domestic violence is possible.
-Hire an experienced criminal defense lawyer for your best odds of a positive case outcome.
+Contact an experienced criminal defense lawyer for your best odds of a positive case outcome.